19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (B) in such other manner as the Minister may approve;

-(ii) either member lacks, or both members lack, capacity within the meaning of section 4 of the Mental Capacity Act (Cap.
-177A);
+(ii) either member lacks, or both members lack, capacity within the meaning of section 4 of the Mental Capacity Act;

 (iii) either member is, or both members are, suffering from a medical condition leading to a severely impaired life expectancy; or